Coxeter Pairs, Ammann Patterns and Penrose-like Tilings: Constructing all irreducible Ammann patterns

-where the parameters $\lambda_{\pm}$ are again obtained from our chosen row in Table 1 of Ref.~\cite{BoyleSteinhardt1D}; and, on the other hand, we know that in order for the multi-grid as a whole to be self-similar under this transformation, the new multi-grid obtained from the transformation must be equivalent to the one we would have obtained by shifting the origin of the Coxeter slice from its initial position ${\bf q}_{0}$ to a new position ${\bf q}_{0}'$ ({\it i.e.}\ the new parameters $\chi_{j}^{\pm}{}'$ should be obtained from the simple substitution ${\bf q}_{0}\to{\bf q}_{0}'$ in Eq.~(\ref{chi_initial})).
-Equating these two expressions for $\chi_{j}^{\pm}{}'$ and simplifying yields:
+where the parameters $\lambda_{\pm}$ are again obtained from our chosen row in Table 1 of Ref.~\cite{BoyleSteinhardt1D}.
+If the new inflated parameters $\chi_{j}^{\pm}{}'$ could alternatively be obtained by shifting the origin of the Coxeter slice from its initial position ${\bf q}_{0}$ to a new position ${\bf q}_{0}'$ ({\it i.e.}\ if the new parameters $\chi_{j}^{\pm}{}'$ can be obtained from the simple substitution ${\bf q}_{0}\to{\bf q}_{0}'$ in Eq.~(\ref{chi})), then the pattern is self-similar -- it is an Ammann pattern.
+On the other hand, if the new inflated parameters $\chi_{j}^{\pm}{}'$ could alternatively be obtained by shifting the origin of the Coxeter slice from its initial position ${\bf q}_{0}$ to a new position ${\bf q}_{0}'$ and simultaneously shifting the choice $(\{\alpha\},\{\beta\})$ to a new {\it inequivalent} choice $(\{\alpha'\},\{\beta'\})$, then, instead of an Ammann pattern, we have a member of an ``Ammann cycle," since we must repeat the inflation two or more times before obtaining a pattern that is similar to the original.